aerubi/Aero-kit/README.md

 ## Ello there 👋

-- 🌱 I’m currently learning (Java, JavaScript, Python, HTML, CSS, SQL)
+- 🌱 I’m currently learning (Java, JavaScript, Python, HTML, CSS, SQL, C++)

 - 👯 I would love to collaborate, but know I am not yet an expert!